jjs021/Getting-and-Cleaning-Data_2015_05/README.md

   -Appropriately labels the data set with descriptive variable names.
   -From the data set in step 4, creates a second, independent tidy data set with the average of each variable for     each activity and each subject.

+CodeBook.md contains all the variables, their descriptions and the detailed information on the data transformation.

+Output of the run_analsysis.R is saved in xxx.txt